 - Bleach or pre-mixed mold removal solution.
 Mix bleach with water to create a mold-killing formula.
-You can also use pre-mixed solutions on the market designed to kill black mold.
+You can also use pre-mixed solutions on the market designed to specifically remove black mold.

 - Trash bags.
 You will want to get any moldy materials out of your house immediately.
 Get large trash bags that can be filled then sealed.

 - Wet/Dry vacuum.
 This will help you pick up any leftover debris from the removal project.

 The most natural way of removing black mold is to prevent it from occurring in the first place.
 Regularly inspect your home for signs of moisture and then fix and seal any areas that let water or condensation in.
 The mold must have moisture to grow and thrive, which is why preventing moisture is the best way to protect against mold without chemicals.

 If you already have a mold problem, there are some products on the market that can treat it without harsh chemicals.
 Micro Balance EC3 Mold Spray-All-Natural Botanical Surfactant is designed to remove mold without chemicals.
 There are also products and devices designed to remove moisture from the air and prevent the conditions that allow for mold growth.
 Examples of moisture-reducing products include activated bamboo charcoal and electric dehumidifiers.

 Black mold has the potential to cause annoying and potentially dangerous health issues.
 As soon as you notice any potential growth, removing black mold should be your priority and then address the underlying issue that allowed it to grow.
 Black mold requires moisture to grow, so its presence means that you have a moisture issue somewhere inside your house.
 Eliminating leaks and excess moisture in your house are the two most important things you can do to prevent black mold.